-In accordance with the Gaming, Liquor and Cannabis Act, cannabis retailers are required to maintain a system that tracks their cannabis inventory perpetually and includes Point-of-Sale (POS) tracking.
-This system must be capable of supplying accurate inventory counts (among other required capabilities outlined in the GLCA) and all of the requirements detailed in the Federal Compliance Reporting Technical Specification Document, available at app.aglc.ca/CannabisPortal.
+In accordance with the Gaming, Liquor and Cannabis Act, cannabis retailers are required to maintain a system that tracks their cannabis inventory perpetually and includes POS tracking.
+This system must be capable of supplying accurate inventory counts (among other required capabilities outlined in the GLCA) and all of the requirements detailed in the Federal Compliance Reporting Technical Specification document, available at the Cannabis Portal.